Time-distance matrix and three ways to use it

 Route matrix is a core component for solving most route planning and optimization problems.
 It is often hidden "inside" existing software and APIs, but can be extremely useful if you have additional requirements or building a custom solution.

-Geoapify Matrix API is one of the easiest to use and cost-efficient ways to generate route time-distance matrices.
+Geoapify Distance Matrix API is one of the easiest to use and cost-efficient ways to generate route time-distance matrices.

 World map